-The most popular Chinese popup dictionary for Chrome.
-60,000 active users worldwide.
+The most popular Chinese popup dictionary.
+More than 60,000 active users worldwide.
 Quick, easy and simple to use.
 Includes useful tools for learners of Mandarin Chinese.

 - Look up more than 100,000 words an expressions while reading Chinese web sites just by pointing at the words with your mouse.

 - Includes links to grammar and usage notes for almost 400 keywords

 - Skritter users can add new words to their study list with a simple keystroke.